-All data has been collected and analysed based on the GHG Protocol methodology.
-Defra's UK and international, 2013 emission factors have been applied.
+All data has been collected and analysed in line with the GHG Protocol Corporate Accounting and Reporting Standard.
+Defra's UK and international 2014 emission factors have been applied.
+Ashmore has used a customised tool, developed by an independent consultant, Ricardo-AEA Ltd, to undertake the emissions calculations which has also reviewed the data inputs and outputs